 An actual book – I wanted this to trade at book exchanges

 Sleeping bag liner – I only used it a couple times, but I’m glad I had it just in case.
 It’s light and doesn’t take up much room.

 3 luggage locks – I like these because I don’t have to worry about a key.

 More long sleeved shirts, sweaters, or sweatshirts.
 I ended up buying two in Taiwan.

 Hat – I finally caved and bought one (and gloves) in Japan and was so happy I did!
 I wish I had it sooner.

 Hydro Flask water bottle – I didn’t even know about these at the time.
 This one is 40 Ounces, but the size is totally worth the weight.
 I can go longer between filling it up.
 I would also like to try this one, I’ve heard good things.
 It seems better for traveling since it has a filter.

 Well, I think that’s it.
-This all fit in my 40-liter backpack and daypack thing.
+This all fit in my 40-liter backpack and smaller daypack.
 It got surprisingly cold and was rainy a lot, so keep that in mind if you’ll be moving around a lot and need things to dry fast.
 Most hostels had umbrellas that guests could use, so I didn’t bring one.
 Other than not having enough warm stuff, which was probably the most important stuff, I did alright.
 There wasn’t much I didn’t use.
-I hope this at least helps a little bit, I know I sure needed it.
+And there you have it the perfect packing list for Taiwan and the perfect Japan winter packing list.